by Sam Kriss

 “Ain’t that true.”
 He stood up.
 “Listen.
 There’s this church near here, they do shave and a shower… reckon you could just watch my things?
 Fifteen minutes.
 Police’ll confiscate it otherwise.”

 I waited, reading Brandon’s bible.
-I was halfway through II Corinthians when I was approached by two people: a tall woman in black jeans with her dark hair cut short and skin as pale as porcelain, and a scrawny acned guy in a polo shirt slightly too big for him.
+I was halfway through II Corinthians when I was approached by two people: a tall woman in black jeans with her dark hair cut short and skin as pale and fragile-looking as gossamer, and a scrawny acned guy in a polo shirt slightly too big for him.
 The woman crouched down next to me.
 “Hi,” she said.
 “My name’s Molly and this is Tim.
 We’re from the Brotherton Foundation.”

 “Hi,” I said, and told her my name.
 I extended a hand.
 She didn’t shake it.